Submit request or call to make an appointment.

 An electrocardiogram, also called an ECG or EKG, is a quick and painless test that measures the heart’s electrical activity.

-The specialists at Norton Children’s Heart Institute, affiliated with the University of Louisville, perform EKGs at multiple locations around Louisville and Southern Indiana so you and your child can stay close to home for this routine test.
+The specialists at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, perform EKGs at multiple locations around Louisville and Southern Indiana so you and your child can stay close to home for this routine test.

 The EKG can show the heart’s rhythm, as well as the size of its chambers and their position.

 Electrodes with wires are used to capture the heartbeat information.
 The electrodes are painless and attached to the child’s chest with sticky pads.
 The child’s skin should not have any baby oil or lotion on it, so the adhesive on the electrodes can stick.

 Once the technician starts the EKG, the test takes about a minute.
 The technician or doctor may ask the child to get up and briefly exercise.

 The EKG produces a graph that shows the heart’s activity in several waves.
 The height, length and frequency of the waves show important information, such as: